 In this program, the borrowing unit can get the grading of its project done by any of these two empanelled grading agencies.
 Borrower shall initially pay this Grading Fee to BEE’s empanelled Grading Agency upon receiving the grading report of their EE project.
 Subsequent to the disbursal of the loan to the borrower, the concerned FI shall intimate BEE about 100% loan disbursed for every loan and place request for reimbursement of the incurred grading cost.
 Pursuant to this, BEE shall release Grading Fee of maximum of Rs.2.90 Lakhs (Rupees Two Lakhs Ninety Thousand only) per project to the concerned financial institution who shall adjust this reimbursed amount of Grading Fee in the instalment of EE loan within 12(twelve) months of receiving the reimbursement from BEE.

-IREDA, YES bank and SIDBI have already signed MoA with BEE for promotion of this programme and all other FIs registered with BEE’s Facilitation Centre are also eligible to take benefit under this programme.
+IREDA, YES bank, SIDBI and Central Bank of India have already signed MoA with BEE for promotion of this programme and all other FIs registered with BEE’s Facilitation Centre are also eligible to take benefit under this programme.
 The grading will be done on a well-defined parameters, tailored for EE projects.

 - Financial Institutions (Banks and NBFCs)

 - Large Industries

 - Other Energy Consuming Sectors